sonus21/rqueue/docs/message-handling/message-deduplication.md

 permalink: /message-deduplication
 ---

-There are some times when you want to schedule unique messages on a queue.
-In such cases the older message needs to be discarded and new one should be consumed.
-We can implement such use case using different mechanisms.
-Even before we implement this we need to see what makes a message unique, is that just an `ID` field or a composition of multiple fields.
-Once you have identified what makes a message unique, we can use Pre execution message processor to discards older messages.
+Sometimes, there's a need to schedule unique messages in a queue.
+In these instances, the older message should be discarded to ensure only the newest one is consumed.
+Implementing this requires careful consideration of what defines message uniqueness — whether it's a single `ID` field or a combination of multiple fields.
+Once identified, you can use a pre-execution message processor to manage the discarding of older messages before processing the latest ones.

 ##### Enqueue Process

 ```java
 interface MessageRepository {
   Long getLatestEnqueueAt(String messageId);

   void addEnqueueAt(String messageId, Long time);
 }